Honda Shigetsugu

 Honda Shigetsugu (本多 重次) (1529 – August 9, 1596), also known as Honda Sakuzaemon (作左衛門), was a Japanese samurai of the Sengoku period through Azuchi-Momoyama Period, who served the Tokugawa clan.
-He served as one of Ieyasu's "three magistrates".
+He served as one of Ieyasu's "three magistrates" (san-bugyō).

+Shigetsugu was nicknamed "Ogre Sakuza" (鬼作左, Oni Sakuza) for his ferocity.

 Biography

 He was known as Hachizo, Sakujuro, or Saemon.
 Shigetsugu spouse was a daughter of Torii Tadayoshi, and his son was Honda Narishige who eventually became the lord of the Maruoka Domain of the Echizen Province.

+In 1558, he participated in Ieyasu's first battle at the Siege of Terabe Castle, where he distinguished himself.
+During the Ikko-Ikki Rebellion, he reaffirm his allegiance to Ieyasu, and fought in various places.